AurelijusLuksas/Python-Projects/README.md

 # Python Projects
 ## Description
 Python projects from 2nd semesters python course.
-There are 4 projects in total.
+There are 4 tasks in total.